buohara/ibex_ga/README.md

 - **Comprehensive Testing**: Uses [Versor](https://github.com/wolftype/versor) C++ library for Verilog golden test vector generation

 ## Quick Start

+Ibex + GA Core are implemented under **examples/ga_system** with ga-specific RTL and overrides of ibex_decoder.sv, ibex_pkg.sv, etc for GA-specific signals and op code integration with Ibex.
+This folder also constains a test vector generation program for randomized and corner case unit tests for various GA opcodes.
+A GA coprocessor-only testbench is included.
+Simulation is done with Verilator.

 ```bash
 # Build the complete GA system (Versor + test vectors + Ibex+GA Core)